MrAlders0n/MeshCore-GOME-WarDriver/README.md

 ---

 ## 🚗📡 Happy Wardriving!

-Help build the Ottawa Mesh coverage maps and grow the MeshCore network! 🌐
+Help build the Ottawa Mesh coverage maps and grow the MeshCore network!

-**Visit [wardrive.ottawamesh. ca](https://wardrive.ottawamesh.ca) today and contribute to the community coverage database!**
+**Visit [wardrive.ottawamesh.ca](https://wardrive.ottawamesh.ca) today and contribute to the community coverage database!**